 The CTP assisted the Living Shorelines Working Group by interviewing landowners to gauge what they would like to see as part of a living shoreline permitting process.
 The CTP also served as part of a committee developing a living shorelines website that will house information for landowners and contractors, which will go live alongside the SCDHEC regulatory process.
 The CTP plans to develop and host workshops for contractors who want to learn about installing living shorelines once the regulatory process is in place.

 The waterways on and around Edisto Island are affected by pollution from several sources.
-There are currently 24 locations in the area that are listed as impaired for either fecal coliform bacteria, enterococcus bacteria, or turbidity.
-Creating a community-driven watershed plan for the area is a first step towards reducing pollution and improving water quality for the Edisto community.
-Clemson Extension and partners, including the South Carolina Department of Natural Resources, the South Carolina Sea Grant Consortium, and the Edisto Island Open Land Trust, are working with the Edisto community to create a Watershed Plan to address pollution in Store Creek, the South Edisto River-Atlantic Intracoastal Waterway, and the Dawho River-North Edisto River.
-Learn more here.
+There are currently 24 locations in the area that are listed as impaired for either fecal coliform bacteria, enterococcus bacteria or turbidity.
+Clemson Extension and partners, including SCDNR, the South Carolina Sea Grant Consortium and the Edisto Island Open Land Trust, are working with the Edisto community to create a Watershed Plan to address pollution in Store Creek, the South Edisto River-Atlantic Intracoastal Waterway and the Dawho River-North Edisto River.